 Frostbite is a localized cold injury to a body part that may occur with or without hypothermia.
 It is most likely to happen in body parts farthest from the heart and those with large exposed areas.
-Body parts such as the feet and toes, the hands and fingers, ear, nose are areas that are highly likely to be frostbitten in extreme situations.
-In some instances, tissue damage is so extensive it may require amputation.
+Body parts such as the feet and toes, the hands and fingers, ear, nose are areas that are at greatest risk.
+In some instances, severe frostbite may require amputation.
 When human tissue is exposed to near-freezing temperatures, the tissue temperature decreases.
 As the tissue temperature decreases, it goes through four phases of frostbite.
 In the first phase, the blood vessels constrict, causing inadequate blood flow and oxygen delivery to the tissues.
 In the second phase, the tissue temperature drops below sub-zero degree, and ice crystals form in the tissues.
 Unless the body part is re-warmed, frostbite will progress to the third and fourth phases.
 In the third phase, fluid leaks from the blood vessels into the damaged tissue.
 In the fourth phase, the blood vessels clot, resulting in irreversible loss of blood flow to the damaged tissue.

 Frostbite symptoms typically start with a sensation of extreme coldness, followed by numbness, and then clumsiness.
 Superficial frostbite results in numbness and the development of clear, fluid-filled blisters.
-Deeper frostbite causes deeper blisters filled with purplish fluid.
+Deeper frostbite causes deeper blisters filled with purplish fluid (blood filled blisters).
 In all types of frostbite, the damaged tissue may swell and darken in color after re-warming.

 What is Frostnip?